 Handing the ball off to them has been quarterback Jimmy Garoppolo.
 “Jimmy G”, as some like to call him, is a former backup to Tom Brady in New England and was acquired in 2017 for a second-round draft pick.
 The investment in him has been worth it – when he’s been on the field (he missed most of last season with a knee injury), Garoppolo has been decisive and accurate (especially in the play-action game, which creates defined reads for him), is intelligent and possesses a quick release, solid arm strength and good mobility.
 His one bugaboo this year has been ball security – he’s fumbled 10 times and lost five of them.

 Garoppolo’s weapons in the passing game have been stellar.
 Two-time All-Pro tight end George Kittle has blossomed into one of the league’s best at his position and is dominant both in the receiving game and at the point of attack.
-Midseason pickup Emmanuel Sanders is still a crafty route runner and has fit into Shanahan’s system like a glove due to his playing for Kubiak and Dennison in Denver.
+Midseason pickup Emmanuel Sanders is still a crafty route runner at 32 years old and has fit into Shanahan’s system like a glove due to his playing for Kubiak and Dennison in Denver.
 His knowledge of the system has been valuable for youngsters like speedster Deebo Samuel and Dante Pettis, who has taken on burner Marquise Goodwin’s duties in the wake of Goodwin’s season-ending knee injury.

 Passing-wise, the 49er are aligned with the West Coast offense’s principles.
 A ball-control passing game that can eat up clock while stretching teams from sideline to sideline rather than vertically, this version of the system features mobile quarterbacks who can move within the pocket, especially on bootlegs, rollouts and play-action.
 It also will have its skill players line up anywhere on the line of scrimmage to try and get defenses to declare their coverages, and also aligns wide receivers close to the offensive line in order to give them more space to operate and to block on running plays.
 Their passing game makes excellent use of shifts and motions, and the receivers typically execute intertwining route combinations, especially ones involving posts, crossing patterns and flood concepts with pass options at the deep, short and intermediate levels.